 Ballina Travel Guide

-Ballina is a magnificent city that is situated in a quiet area of New South Wales’ Northern Rivers region.
+Ballina is a city situated in a quiet area of New South Wales’ Northern Rivers region.
 With a population of approximately 26,000, Ballina can be a bustling place, particularly during holiday peak seasons.

 Ballina offers some of the greatest coastal attractions in the Northern Rivers region.
 You may enjoy a meal of fresh seafood before you visit some of the city’s many urban attractions.
 After you enjoy some of Ballina’s exciting modern charms, venture into the nearby wilderness areas for an intense day of exploration.
 Since the coastal wilderness near Ballina is ecologically diverse, you’ll certainly discover unforgettable natural secrets.